Pluralsight

 The Challenge

-So as Sage grew—along with the complexity of its tech stack—a need emerged for an enhanced focus on security across the organization.
+As Sage grew—along with the complexity of its tech stack—a need emerged for an enhanced focus on security across the organization.

-Rather than rely on a siloed security team, leaders at Sage landed on an ambitious goal: to build a culture of trust in which every colleague, particularly those in engineering teams, feels empowered and confident when it comes to security.
+Rather than rely on a siloed security team, leaders at Sage landed on an ambitious goal: build a culture of trust in which every colleague, particularly those in engineering teams, feels empowered and confident when it comes to security.

 Who they are